Cairo fire: Aftermath

 The events were seen at the time as evidence of the Egyptian government's inability to maintain order.
-They almost led to an expansion of the size of the British occupation, although this outcome was averted by the Egyptian Army's restoration of order.
+Royal Egyptian Army troops quickly moved to restore order, which dissuaded the British from increasing the zone of their occupation.
 Prime Minister Mustafa el-Nahhas initially presented his resignation, which was refused by King Farouk I. The Wafdist government of el-Nahhas and the king blamed each other for the failure to call in troops earlier.
 The Council of Ministers imposed martial law throughout the country, and ordered the closure of schools and universities.
 El-Nahhas was appointed military commander-in-chief, and proclaimed a curfew in Cairo and Giza from 6 pm to 6 am.
 He also issued an order banning public gatherings of five or more persons, with offenders facing imprisonment.

 The king was holding a banquet at Abdeen Palace for nearly 2,000 military officers when the disturbances took place.
 The banquet had been organized to celebrate the birth of his son Ahmad Fuad.
 The following day, the king dismissed the Wafdist government, a decision which slightly eased tensions with the British.
 However, the series of short-lived cabinets he appointed afterward failed to restore public confidence in the monarchy.
 The resultant political and domestic instability throughout the ensuing six months was among the factors that paved the way for the Egyptian Revolution of 1952.
 The Cairo Fire pushed the Free Officers to advance the date of their planned coup, which took place on 23 July 1952.
 The coup resulted in the forced abdication of Farouk I and the abolition of the monarchy a year later.
-It also reignited anti-British hostilities, which led to the signing of the Anglo-Egyptian Evacuation Agreement of 1954.
-The last British soldier stationed in Egypt left the country on 18 June 1956.
+It also reignited hostilities with the British, which led to the signing of the Anglo-Egyptian Evacuation Agreement of 1954.
+The last British troops stationed in Egypt left the country on 18 June 1956.